 Since then, more than 8,000 students and 230 faculty members have journeyed to 25 countries significantly different from the United States through the semester-long, immersion experience of SST, which features the uncommon combination of cultural education and service-learning.
 And in 2006, the college brought its global perspective closer to home by creating what is now known as the Center for Intercultural and International Education to develop an intercultural learning environment to benefit all students and to strengthen efforts in recruiting and retaining Latinx and other students of color.

 Much has changed since the college’s beginnings, but the familiar sound of train whistles brings a reminder that many things remain the same.
 Goshen College – rooted in the Anabaptist tradition of answering Christ’s call to reconciliation, community and service in the world – is thriving as a liberal arts college pursuing exceptional academic inquiry.

 Goshen College Alma Mater song

 “There’s a spot in Indiana where the leafy Maple grows…” are the opening words from the GC Alma Mater, and are near and dear to the hearts of alumni.
-Read the full lyrics and listen to audio recording of the Alma Mater.
+Read the full lyrics of the Alma Mater.

 Learn more about Goshen College’s first year in Goshen

 Goshen College’s history as told by Susan Fisher Miller ’79, titled, One remarkable year: 1903-1904, from the “Celebrating 100 Years in Goshen, Indiana” July 2003 issue of the Bulletin (several photos with detailed captions).
-Read full story.
+Read the full story.

 Cow in the Science Hall: Get the scoop on legendary GC pranks